 <link rel="stylesheet" href="style.css?v=1.1">

-Notice that I’m pointing to my CSS using the commonly known <link> element.
+element.
 But I’ve also added what’s called a query string to the end of the file name.

-The browser will view a file name of style.css as different from a file name of style.css?v=1.1, so it will generally force the browser to update the stylesheet.
+, so it will generally force the browser to update the CSS.
 So, each time you update your CSS on the server, you can incrementally update your version number.

 If you’re new to query strings, just know that the part before the equals sign is like a placeholder, and the part after the equals sign is the value put into that placeholder.
 This will have no effect on the CSS.
 It will only serve to make the browser think it’s a completely different file.